What are some brain injury recovery statistics, and what percentage of TBI patients will make a good recovery?

 While we know this must sound deeply unfortunate at first, keep in mind two things.

 - These patients had one of the most severe brain injuries possible.
 A GCS score of 3 points means they had almost no brain activity whatsoever.
-The fact that 13% made a good recovery after having no function at all is actually pretty amazing, and just goes to show that recovery is always possible!
+The fact that 13% made a good recovery after having no function at all is amazing, and just goes to show that recovery is always possible!

 - The study only followed the patients for six months.
 Every person’s brain injury recovery journey is unique, and not everyone progresses at the same rate.
 It’s very possible that those people who had not achieved a good recovery at the sixth-month mark achieved it after one year, or even five years.